-The goddess was not to be trifled with as her transformation of Medusa into a Gorgon demonstrates and her sense of justice was such that acts of impiety were swiftly avenged, as with the Archaean heroes following their capture of Troy and desecration of the goddess’ sanctuary.
+The goddess was not to be trifled with as her transformation of Medusa into a Gorgon demonstrates, and her sense of justice was such that acts of impiety were swiftly avenged, as with the Archaean heroes following their capture of Troy and desecration of the goddess’ sanctuary.

 Athena is also associated with household crafts, giving mortals the gifts of cooking and sewing.
 She is said to have invented the aulos but on seeing her reflection and her puffed cheeks when playing these pipes, she threw them away, to be picked up by the satyr Marsyas.

 Protector of Herakles, Athena often aids him in his twelve labours, for example, by helping him hold the world as Atlas searches for the sacred apples of the Hesperides.
 Perseus was another favourite and was given a shield to protect himself in his quest to kill Medusa.
-Achilles is helped to kill Hektor and Odysseus too was often given the benefit of Athena’s wisdom, for example the idea to dress as a beggar on his return to Ithaca and he is also protected from the arrows of his rivals when he clears the palace of the interlopers.
+Achilles is helped to kill Hektor, and Odysseus too was often given the benefit of Athena’s wisdom, for example the idea to dress as a beggar on his return to Ithaca, and he is also protected from the arrows of his rivals when he clears the palace of the interlopers.
 Jason was yet another hero who benefitted from Athena’s resourcefulness when she encouraged Argo to build the first Greek long ship which would carry his name and the fame of the Argonauts.

-Athena was a major protagonist in Homer’s account of the Trojan War in the Iliad where she supports the Archaeans and their heroes, especially Achilles whom she gives encouragement and wise counsel, Menelaos, who is saved from the arrow of Pandaros, and Diomedes, whose spear, in one notable episode, is diverted to injure Ares himself.
+Athena was a major protagonist in Homer’s account of the Trojan War in the Iliad where she supports the Archaeans and their heroes, especially Achilles, to whom she gives encouragement and wise counsel, Menelaos, who is saved from the arrow of Pandaros, and Diomedes, whose spear, in one notable episode, is diverted to injure Ares himself.
 Aphrodite was another divinity who came off second best when she clashed with Athena.
 She also gave protection to Odysseus and is credited with giving him the idea of the Wooden Horse.
 Both Homer and Hesiod refer to Athena as ‘bright-eyed’ and ‘Tritogeneia’.
-She is also frequently called ‘goddess of spoil’, the ‘lovely-haired goddess’ and ‘Alalkomenaian Athena’
+She is also frequently called ‘goddess of spoil’, the ‘lovely-haired goddess’, and ‘Alalkomenaian Athena’

 Objects associated with the goddess include an owl - symbol of wisdom - and the olive tree.
-She is often depicted in art with armour, a golden helmet, shield and holding a spear.
-Her armour is the aegis made, in some accounts, from the skin of a Giant, hung with tassels of gold and featuring the head of the Gorgon given to her by Perseus.
-The most famous representation of Athena in the ancient world was undoubtedly the monumental gold and ivory statue of the goddess by Pheidias which resided in the Parthenon of Athens and was over 12m high.
+She is often depicted in art with armour, a golden helmet, a shield, and holding a spear.
+Her armour is the aegis made, in some accounts, from the skin of a Giant, hung with tassels of gold, and featuring the head of the Gorgon given to her by Perseus.
+The most famous representation of Athena in the ancient world was undoubtedly the monumental gold and ivory statue of the goddess by Pheidias which resided in the Parthenon of Athens and was over 12 m high.
 The statue has been lost but survives in the form of smaller Roman copies and shows Athena standing majestic, fully armed, holding Nike in her right hand and with a shield in her left depicting scenes from the Battles of the Amazons and the Giants.
 On her helmet were a sphinx and two griffins.
 Celebrated surviving depictions of Athena include friezes from the Parthenon and metopes from the temple of Zeus at Olympia.